Th-Underscore/Anime4K-Batch/README.md

     Anime4K-Batch.bat -extract-subs -sformat "SOURCE.title" -f "C:\path\to\video.mkv"
     ```

-*   **Upscale to 4K with CQP 24 and set default audio to English:**
+*   **Upscale to 4K with CQP 24 and transcode audio to AAC with default English priority:**
     ```batch
-    Anime4K-Batch.bat -w 3840 -h 2160 -cqp 24 -set-audio-priority -alang "eng" "C:\path\to\video.mkv"
+    Anime4K-Batch.bat -w 3840 -h 2160 -cqp 24 -set-audio-priority -alang "eng" -acodec aac "C:\path\to\video.mkv"
+    ```

+*   **Transcode audio to AAC with a bitrate of 192k and 2 channels, while upscaling to 4K:**
+    ```batch
+    Anime4K-Batch.bat -w 3840 -h 2160 -acodec aac -abitrate 192k -achannels 2 "C:\path\to\video.mkv"
     ```

 *   **Use default settings from glsl-transcode.bat but process folders recursively and extract subs:**